Skip to main content

 align< left, > right, ^ centre

-sign+ always show, - only for negative (default), space for leading space
+sign+ always, - only negative (default), space for leading space

 widthinteger; or * to read from next argument